silentorb/marloth-story/books/fairytale/part5.md

 "Adelle is safe.
 For now.
 She's sewing you back together as we speak."

 James relaxed, at least as much as was ever possible for him.
-It didn't even occur to him to ask why he was in need of any sewing.
+It didn't even occur to him to ask why he was in need of sewing.
 His mind was still centered on the events at the Library.

 "I saw you there!" he said suddenly.
 "You saved me!
 If it wasn't for you